tsukumijima/librga-rockchip/docs/Rockchip_Developer_Guide_RGA_EN.md

 >
 > 1).
 The capabilities of Pixels/cycle are theoretical data, and the actual operating performance is related to bandwidth, hardware frequency, etc. The list data is for reference only.
 >
 > 2).
-In addition to the minimum input resolution limit, the x, y, width, and height parameters of the actual operation rectangle that can be set for each channel must be greater than or equal to 2.
->
-> 3).
 The addressing capability of RGA is related to the number of bits of IOMMU.
 For example, the actual physical addressing capability of RGA equipped with 32bit IOMMU only supports 0~4G memory space.